From Perception to Punchline: Empowering VLM with the Art of In-the-wild Meme: Introduction

 Motivated by these above analyses, we propose \textit{HUMOR}: a Hierarchical Understanding and Meme Optimization framework via reinforcement learning (RL).
 As illustrated in Figure~\ref{fig:overview} (high-level overview), our framework addresses the core challenges in meme punchline through several key components: hierarchical multi-path CoT reasoning, group-wise preference modeling, and stable policy optimization via RL. \textit{HUMOR} decouples metaphorical reasoning from concrete punchline generation, respects within-group comparability, and translates preference signals into stable policy updates.
 In summary, our contributions are as follows:

 \begin{enumerate} \item \textbf{Formal modeling of meme punchline generation within semantically coherent groups.} We formulate the task as an open-ended, group-wise reasoning problem, supported by hierarchical multi-path CoT supervision and preference reward optimization.
 This approach decouples template-level intent from context-level grounding, exposing explicit reasoning traces while laying the foundation for structured preference optimization. \item \textbf{Theoretical guarantees for humor measurement and optimization.} We rigorously show that multi-path CoT supervision preserves a conditional humor lower bound, and that our preference learning ensures consistent within-group ordering with provable stability.
-These results not only justify our robustness under noisy in-the-wild meme data but also offer transferable insights for other open-ended, human-aligned generation tasks. \item \textbf{Comprehensive experiments} across multiple models and data demonstrate that \textit{HUMOR} improves reasoning diversity, preference alignment, and overall meme quality. \end{enumerate}
+These results not only justify our robustness under noisy in-the-wild meme data but also offer transferable insights for other open-ended, human-aligned generation tasks. \item \textbf{Comprehensive experiments} across multiple models and data demonstrate that \textit{HUMOR} improves reasoning diversity, preference alignment, and overall meme quality.
+To facilitate future research, we have released our \href{https://huggingface.co/OpenDILabCommunity/HUMOR-COT-Qwen2.5-VL}{HUMOR-COT} and \href{https://huggingface.co/OpenDILabCommunity/HUMOR-RM-Keye-VL}{HUMOR-RM} models. \end{enumerate}